Totaal-Software/StageRace/README.md

 * Settings: data objects in `CSettings` and friends, property pages for settings dialogs in `CPageSettings` and friends

+* (D)COM application to let other applications integrate with a running instance of StageRace.
+This has, at times, been used to integrate with scoreboards and timekeeping systems.
+A MIDL interface is specified in `ISRHalfStage` and implemented in `CStageRaceComDoc`.
+Also see "stagerace message protocol (EN)" in the `Documents/English` folder

 ...and much, much more!
 Helper classes, status bars, tool bars, multi-language, ...

 Includes are managed centrally, in `incl.h`.
 This is convenient in the sense that all includes can be found in one